 TV - Jul 7, 2013

-In this sequel, a girl named Kazusano Kazuki join up with the 6 girls and Ikko.
-With Kazuki around, Ikko will find himself in more embarassing situations with these priestesses-in-training.
+In this sequel, a girl named Kazusano Kazuki joins up with the 6 girls and Ikko.
+With Kazuki around, Ikko will find himself in more embarrassing situations with these priestesses-in-training.
 (Source: ANN)

 TV - Jan 4, 2006